fstiehle/zcash-benchmark/README.md

 # zcash-benchmark
 Zcash - Verification Benchmark

-Block verification benchmark of the Zcash client 3.0 and evaluation.
+Block verification benchmark `/benchmark-client` of the Zcash client 3.0 and evaluation `/offline-analysis`.

 ## Run the benchmark